top of page

 Ruuk rushed to a basin nearby and brought Xander a palmful of water.
 At first, he resisted, unwilling to drink from the barbarian’s foul hand, but Ruuk pressed his palm to Xander’s mouth.

-He nearly choked at first, but managed to swallow some of the water.
-After a minute or so, the irritation subsided.
+He nearly choked at first, but swallowed some of the water.
+After a minute, the irritation subsided.
 “What . . . the hell . . . is in the air?”

 Kauz smiled.
-“Over the last few thousand years, our people have lived in a region with several volcanoes.
-Volkanik, our capital city, has allowed us to breathe the air provided by our unique geological location.
+“Over the last few thousand years, our people have lived in a desert region shaped by several volcanoes.
+We have evolved to breathe the air provided by our unique geological location.
 Some call it toxic.
 Others say it is the very reason for our resilience.”

 “I came from the beach, beyond the jungle.”